Brain Aid Clinics

 What is Chronic Pain?

-Chronic pain is persistent pain that lasts for more than three months, beyond the usual healing process of an injury or illness.
-Unlike acute pain, which serves as a warning signal, chronic pain can continue even after the underlying cause has been treated.
-It can affect mobility, mood, sleep, and overall quality of life.
+If you are experiencing persistent pain that has lasted more than three months beyond the usual or natural healing process of an injury or illness, it can classified as chronic pain.
+Chronic pain can impact your mobility, mood, sleep, and overall quality of life.

 Common causes of chronic pain include:

-There is no single solution for chronic pain, and treatment is usually tailored to the individual.
+Chronic pain treatment is usually tailored to individual needs based on their condition and symptoms.
 A multidisciplinary approach is often most effective, combining medical, psychological, and lifestyle interventions.

 1. Medical and Pharmacological Treatments

-• Neuromodulators – Certain antidepressants or anticonvulsants can help manage nerve-related pain.
+• Neuromodulators such as antidepressants or anticonvulsants can help manage nerve-related pain.

-• Injections and Nerve Blocks – Used for targeted pain relief, such as corticosteroid injections or nerve ablation procedures.
+• Injections and Nerve Blocks, such as corticosteroid injections or nerve ablation procedures are used for targeted pain relief.

 2. Physical and Rehabilitation Therapies

-• Physiotherapy and Exercise Therapy – Helps improve movement, strengthen muscles, and reduce pain over time.
+• Physiotherapy and Exercise Therapy can strengthen muscles, improve movement, and reduce pain.

-• Occupational Therapy – Supports daily function and pain management strategies.
+• Occupational Therapy can support daily function and physiological pain management strategies.

-• Chiropractic and Osteopathy – Manual therapy techniques that may assist in pain relief.
+• Chiropractic and Osteopathy are manual therapies that may also assist in physical pain relief.

-• Cognitive Behavioural Therapy (CBT) and Mindfulness – Helps manage the emotional impact of chronic pain.
+• Cognitive Behavioural Therapy (CBT) can help manage the emotional impact of chronic pain.

-• Meditation, Breathing Exercises, and Biofeedback – Can reduce stress-related pain flare-ups.
+• Meditation, Breathing Exercises, and Biofeedback can reduce stress-related pain.

-• Acupuncture and Massage Therapy – May help with muscle tension and circulation.
+• Acupuncture and Massage Therapy may help reduce muscle tension and improve circulation that can have a positive effect on chronic pain management.

 4. Emerging and Non-Invasive Treatments